US Banking for Pakistani LLC Owners: What Actually Works

 What Payoneer is not:

-Where Payoneer fits: For Pakistani freelancers receiving payments through platforms, Payoneer is operationally proven.
-Thousands of Pakistani users have established track records with the service.
-For LLC owners who need a US business bank account — to connect Stripe, to receive wire transfers from clients, to pay US vendors — Payoneer is a supplement, not a replacement.
+For Pakistani freelancers collecting payments through platforms, Payoneer is battle-tested.
+Thousands of Pakistani users have years of track record with it.
+For LLC owners who need to connect Stripe, receive wire transfers, or pay US vendors, Payoneer is a supplement, not a replacement.

 Traditional US banks